 Australia is Solomon Islands' main development partner, providing over $174 million of Official Development Assistance in 2019-20.
 Australian development cooperation focuses on supporting stability, enabling economic growth and enhancing human development.

 The Solomon Islands Direct Aid Program is a small grant scheme that partners with various organisations to support projects that directly contribute to the welfare and income-generating capacity of poor or disadvantaged groups.
 The grants can also be used to enhance the long-term productivity and sustainability of the physical environment.

 People to people links

-Every year around 30 Solomon Islanders study at Australian or regional universities supported by Australian scholarships.
+Every year Solomon Islanders study at Australian or regional universities supported by Australian scholarships.
 With very limited tertiary studies in Solomon Islands, these scholarships are helping the Solomon Islands Government to meet the training and human resource development needs of the country.

 For more information, visit the Australia Awards website.